 Led by world renowned chefs, Philadelphia’s ever changing food scene is easy to explore via a weekend getaway from New York City.
-You can grab a donut before enjoying Philadelphia’s art scene or make reservations in Old City after exploring the city’s ample history.
+You can grab a donut before enjoying Philadelphia’s art scene, make reservations in Old City after exploring the city’s Revolutionary War history or explore the best local breweries after a lunch of dumplings.
 Getting there is a snap in less than two hours on the train or bus.
-Here are some of our favorite food destinations in the City of Brotherly Love.
+Here are our favorite food destinations in the City of Brotherly Love.

 South Philly Barbacoa | Central Mexican | 1140 S 9th St.